ayo-codes/moviesApp/README.md

 > using parameterised routes, Actor's Bio pages can be accessed from the movie page with a brief bio and also images of the actor

 ![][myimage5]

+#### Additional Filtering and Sorting Options

+> Using a slider bar , User can filter a list of movies based on the Vote average that movie received so far from tmdb

+![][myimage6]

+> Users can Sort a list of movies alphabetically using a dropdown menu

+![][myimage7]

+> Users can Sort a list of movies in reverse alphabetically using a dropdown menu

+![][myimage8]

+> Users can Sort a list of movies in ascending order of vote average ratings using a dropdown menu

+![][myimage9]

+> Users can Sort a list of movies in descending order of vote average ratings using a dropdown menu

+![][myimage10]

+#### Fantasy Movie

+> Created a form that the user can fill in to allow them fill in details of a fantasy movie they have.
+Users can fill in the movie title , movie overview , genres ( gotten from the tmdb API), date , and production company (gotten from the tmdb website)

+![][myimage11]

 #### Upcoming Movies.